 YOUTH: Four year All-Conference player at Blue Valley West High School in Overland Park, KS.
 Led Blue Valley West to the Kansas 5A State Championship as a senior, scoring 23 goals with 19 assists.
 Holds season and career marks in total points (124), goals (40) and assists (44) at Blue Valley West.
 Member of the KCFC Alliance club team, where he was teammates with current Sporting Kansas City defender Seth Sinovic.
 Also a key member of the Region II Olympic Developmental Program (ODP).
 Competed in the 2004 ESP All-Star game.

 PERSONAL: Winner of the 2012 preseason beep test.
-Has two younger brothers, Mike and Nick, a midfielder at the University of Notre Dame.
+Has two younger brothers, Mike and Nick.
+His brother Nick is a midfielder for the Portland Timbers.
 Also enjoys basketball, golf, tennis, completing the daily crossword in USA Today and spending with his dog Gipper.
 Graduated from Notre Dame in 3.5 years with degree in psychology/pre-medicine, where he was roommates with current Carolina Panthers quarterback Jimmy Clausen.
 Attended many of Sporting Kansas City’s MLS matches during his childhood, and is a supporter of all sports organizations in Kansas City.
 Favorite athlete growing up was Michael Jordan.
 Aunt Marsha Pankratz was a two-time Olympian in field hockey.
 Lists playing on opening night at Sporting Park as his top soccer memory.
 Played youth soccer with current Sporting KC defender Seth Sinovic.
 Sinovic and Besler's fathers were teammates for the Kansas State Wildcats football team in college.
 Wears the number five in honor of former Royals third basemen George Brett.
 Married his long-time girlfriend Amanda this past offseason.